A sensory station for analyzing plant growth created in Cheboksary

 The new system provides the possibility of detailed analysis of plant growth parameters (granulometric composition of the soil, lumpiness, air capacity, moisture capacity, meteorological conditions, speed, direction of air flow, humidity and air temperature, atmospheric pressure and precipitation level).
-The device also monitors the ultraviolet index, light intensity, seeding rate and seed germination, plant height and crop density.
+The device also monitors the ultraviolet radiation index, light intensity, seeding rate and seed germination, plant height and crop density.

 The development contributes to the optimization of precision farming processes, reduces costs and increases yields.
 In addition, the system helps in the selection of new varieties.

-Earlier www1.ru reported that in Russia they created a complex for creating digital twins of plants.
+Earlier, www1.ru reported that in Russia they created a complex for creating digital twins of plants.

 Read materials on the topic: